header1

 header5

-You are here:Animalia>Fish>Obvious scales>Parrotfishes>Queen Parrotfish
+You are here:Animalia>Fish>Obvious scales>Parrotfishes>Striped Parrotfish

 Queen Parrotfish